Disability Tax Credit Eligibility for Alzheimer’s Disease Sufferers

 Facts about Alzheimer’s Disease

 Although Alzheimer’s is a well-known disease, there are still many myths related to Alzheimer’s disease.
-Here are some facts that about this illness that can help patients and families:
+Here are some facts about this illness that can help patients and families:

 • Alzheimer’s is Not Part of Normal Development – Though some may believe that memory loss is a normal part of getting older, Alzheimer’s symptoms are much more severe than typical aging.
 Though primarily affecting those age 65 or older, approximately 50,000 Alzheimer’s patients are under the age of 60.